 Sustainability and the Environment

 An increase in environmental legislation has led to a greater number of opportunities within pollution control, waste management, recycling and carbon management.
 Likewise, increased public awareness of environmental issues has led to considerable investment in sustainable development and renewable energy sources.
 Many organisations have also realised that it is both practical and responsible to develop more efficient processes, use fewer natural resources and produce less waste.
-As such, sustainability and environmental work is no longer a niche market and has gradually been becoming more mainstream, with large companies providing sustainability reports and audits in the same way they provide financial and audit reports.
+As such, sustainability and environmental work is becoming more mainstream and the number of opportunities is growing, with large companies providing sustainability reports and audits in the same way they provide financial and audit reports.
 However, competition can be fierce and vacancies rarely exist for inexperienced graduates.
 Postgraduate qualifications may be required and short-term and/or low-paid jobs can initially provide valuable experience.

 The range of employers who recruit in this area is wide and includes the following sectors:

-Whilst the range of jobs in this sector is tremendously varied, people working in any area will be primarily concerned with the impact of people and industry on the environment – below are some examples:
+Whilst the range of jobs in this sector is tremendously varied and permeates many roles, people working in any area will be primarily concerned with the impact of people and industry on the environment – below are some examples for inspiration:

 Environmental conservation